cysouw/diathesis/text/c10_participle.md

   (= Meine Mutter kocht einen Tee für mich.)
 :::

-The light verb *kriegen* is also frequently used with resultative adjectival adverbs (see [@sec:adverbial-resultative-predicates]) instead of the participle, e.g. *flottkriegen, kaputtkriegen, kleinkriegen, loskriegen, totkriegen, vollkriegen*.
-This seems less productive with *bekommen*, e.g. *fertigbekommen, kleinbekommen, losbekommen*.
+The light verb *kriegen* is also frequently used with resultative preverbials (see [@sec:adverbial-resultative-predicates]) instead of the participle, e.g. *flottkriegen, kaputtkriegen, kleinkriegen, loskriegen, totkriegen, vollkriegen*.
+This seems somewhat less productive with *bekommen*, e.g. *fertigbekommen, kleinbekommen, losbekommen*.

 **Attested Verbs**